McDonald & Dodds

 McDonald & Dodds is a British television crime drama series created and principally written by screenwriter Robert Murphy.
+The series comprises a pair of mismatched detectives who solve crimes around Bath and the surrounding region.
 It stars Tala Gouveia as DCI Lauren McDonald, a streetwise former Metropolitan Police investigator who arrives in Bath to head up the Avon and Somerset Police Criminal Investigation Department; and Jason Watkins as DS Dodds, a shy and modest investigator who has not seen street action in more than ten years.

 Originally commissioned under the working title Invisible, a pair of films were shot during the summer of 2019, which make up the basis of the first series, broadcast in March 2020.
 Strong viewing figures saw a second series commissioned for 2021 and shown in February 2021.
 A third series was confirmed later and broadcast in June 2022.
 In March 2023, ITV announced that the show was renewed for a fourth series, which was scheduled to air in the UK in April 2024 but was delayed due to scheduling conflicts.
 Series 4 began airing in the UK on 21 July 2024.
 Series 4 began airing in Denmark on 20 March 2024 and in the United States on 23 May 2024.
 On 16 January 2025, the drama was cancelled after four series due to a decline in ratings.